jamfesteq/server/jamfest-prod.md

 ## Configuration

-My dev box is called z420
+My dev box is called mint-stick

 My prod box is aliased as jf